ThKrypt/QualCoder/1-Home.md

 QualCoder is free, open source software for qualitative data analysis.
 With QualCoder you can code text, images, audio and video, write journal notes and memos.
 You can categorise codes into a tree-like hierarchical categorisation scheme.
 Coding for audio and video requires the VLC media player.
 Coder comparison reports can be generated for text coding using the Cohen’s Kappa statistic.
 A graph displaying codes and categories can be generated to visualise the coding hierarchy.
 Most reports can be exported at html, open document text (ODT) or as plain text files.
-QualCoder is written in python 3 using Qt5 for the graphical interface.
+QualCoder is written in python 3 (version 3.6 and up) using Qt5 for the graphical interface.
 A Sqlite database is used to store the coding data.
 There is also a wordpress site for QualCoder at https://qualcoder.wordpress.com/.

 ###  Why use QualCoder?